 Besides getting a loan, there can be other ways to pay for a lawyer with little or no money.
 For a criminal case, if you are demonstrating financial hardship then the court will assign appointed counsel for you.
 This is part of your constitutional rights for an attorney.
 However, even when you aren’t arrested and don’t need a lawyer to avoid jail time, there can still be other instances when you need a lawyer to help you out.

 There can be options for help through nonprofits in your state.
-There are different organizations that can help you for no fee at all.
+There are different organizations that can help you with no fee at all.
 Not everyone will qualify to get legal aid.
 The type of services you could be eligible for will depend on your annual gross family income.
-However, most people will have to have little or money in the bank after paying for monthly essentials.
+However, most people will have to have little money in the bank after paying for monthly essentials.
 If your income doesn’t meet the qualifications for low-income services then look for sliding fee programs.
 These programs modify legal fees based on income to help people with moderate incomes.

 You can also utilize services at a law school.
 If you are a student then you can get help from your university.
 Many different universities have student legal services that are free to students.
 Even if you aren’t a student, you may still be able to go to a law school for help.
 Law schools can offer pro bono work to low-income individuals.
 In this event, a law student or a recent grad handles your case.
 Many law schools actually encourage students to complete a certain number of hours of pro bono work during each law school year.